MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-1.md

 # 1- Overview and Prerequisites

-In this tutorial, you learn all of the steps involved in creating a virtual machine with the Azure CLI.
-The tutorial also covers output queries, Azure resource reuse, and resource cleanup.
+In this tutorial, you'll learn how to create a virtual machine with the Azure CLI.
+This tutorial also covers Azure CLI specific concepts such as persisted parameters, output queries, and shell variables.

 This tutorial can be completed with the interactive experienced offered through Azure Cloud Shell, or you may [install the CLI](install-azure-cli.md) locally.